 Heading or title block with names of school, team, district use case, and deliverable section Analysis of AHJ for land ownership; zoning ordinances; other land use or building restrictions or regulations; permitting; codes; and interconnection.
 These AHJs could be any combination of levels at a district or campus; city, municipal, or township; county; state; federal; utility; or public utility commission.
-Identification of applicable land use and zoning ordinances, analysis of compliance, and any proposed rezoning Analysis of aesthetic appearance in surrounding viewshed Demonstration of compliance with or fulfillment of district master plan Demonstration of compliance with other land use or building restrictions or regulations Identify applicable local construction permitting and codes.
-Approach to procure necessary permits and comply with local codes Proposed timeline for permitting, construction, and interconnection Construction staging approach of physical needs for equipment, vehicles, and temporary storage Identification of risks to successful project development and deployment Strategy to engage community members and achieve buy-in for project Identify distributional energy equity impacts of new solar-plus-storage development within or surrounding the district, including design, construction, operation, and workforce impacts (impacts could be benefits, or burdens).
+Identification of applicable land use and zoning ordinances, analysis of compliance, and any proposed rezoning Analysis of aesthetic appearance in surrounding viewshed Demonstration of compliance with or fulfillment of district master plan Demonstration of compliance with other land use or building restrictions or regulations Identify applicable local construction permitting and codes Approach to procure necessary permits and comply with local codes Proposed timeline for permitting, construction, and interconnection Construction staging approach of physical needs for equipment, vehicles, and temporary storage Identification of risks to successful project development and deployment Strategy to engage community members and achieve buy-in for project Identify distributional energy equity impacts of new solar-plus-storage development within and surrounding the district, including design, construction, operation, environmental, and workforce impacts (impacts could be benefits or burdens).
+Address who is included and who is not in the proposed distributed energy solution.
+Consider what trade-offs are being made in the proposed solution.
 Annotated list of references or citations